jeffwen/sdcnd_find_lanes/sdcnd_lane_finding.md

 ```
 In the above code, I first convert the color map from RGB to HSL.
 Then I use the `inRange` function provided by OpenCV to select colors that fall into the white and yellow ranges.
 After that I combine the white and yellow masks together with the `bitwise_or` function.

-With the above HSL image on the right, we can now try to isolate the yellow and the white lines.
+With the above HSL image, we can now try to isolate the yellow and the white lines.
 While there are many different techniques that can be utilized here, I chose to detect the edges within the image using the Canny edge detection algorithm.

 ## Edge Detection